Here’s what you need to know:

 Disinfecting wipes will be available in classroom buildings.
 Students and instructors are encouraged to pick up a wipe on the way into classrooms and wipe down their work areas and classroom technology such as wireless microphones, keyboards, and podium touch pads.

 Hand sanitizer will be conveniently located in classroom buildings.

 Face coverings will be required in classrooms, instructional labs, and many other campus areas.

 Face shields are not required for general use but provide added protection when combined with a face covering.
 Face shields can be especially helpful in environments where the risk of exposure to droplets, splashes, or sprays to the face is increased.
 A shield protects the entire face, is easy to clean, and prevents the person wearing it from touching their face.

-The university will supply cloth masks, gaiters, and face shields.
+The university will supply face coverings and face shields.

 Resources for instructors

 - Teaching and Learning Innovation has compiled strategies for teaching during COVID-19 and safety precautions for student fieldwork.

 - Instructors can access a training course about best practices and protective measures for face-to-face teaching.

 - The provost’s website includes class syllabus language regarding masks and social distancing.
 Instructors teaching on-campus classes can add language to their class syllabus to explain this requirement.